FZJ-INM1-BDA/siibra-jugex/README.md

 For the gene expression data, `siibra-jugex` accesses the Allen Brain Atlas API (© 2015 Allen Institute for Brain Science.
 Allen Brain Atlas API.
 Available from: brain-map.org/api/index.html).

-### Getting started

-To get familiar with `siibra-jugex`, we recommend to checkout the notebook in the `examples/` subfolder of this repository.

-### Installation
+## Installation

 `siibra-python` is available on pypi.
 To install the latest version, simply run `pip install siibra-jugex`.

-### Quick walkthrough
+## Quick walkthrough

+To get familiar with `siibra-jugex`, we recommend to checkout the notebook in the `examples/` subfolder of this repository, which walks you throught the basic idea:

 #### Initialize the analysis